isabelklint/isabelklint/README.md

 <img src="https://raw.githubusercontent.com/isabelklint/isabelklint/main/some-banner.001.jpeg">

 I'm a field linguist living and working in Oaxaca, Mexico.
 I'm also a student at WGU majoring in Data Management and Data Analytics (BS expected 2023).
-I'm currently studying web development with Shecodes.
+I'm currently studying AI for low-resource languages with Omdena.

 Skills: Python/SQL/Excel, basic webdev, AI for low-resource languages